Saltar al contenido principal

 3. \(\begin{pmatrix} {1}&{t}\\ {0}&{1} \end{pmatrix}^{-1} = \begin{pmatrix} {1}&{-t}\\ {0}&{1} \end{pmatrix} = e^{-At}\)

-This page titled 10.1: Visión general is shared under a CC BY 1.0 license and was authored, remixed, and/or curated by Steve Cox via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 10.1: Visión general is shared under a CC BY 1.0 license and was authored, remixed, and/or curated by Steve Cox via source content that was edited to the style and standards of the LibreTexts platform.